NUR 252B Leadership/Administration Practicum (3)

 NUR 256 Organizational Change and Strategic Planning for Healthcare (3)

 This course will present the concepts of organizational change, the principles and foundations of strategic planning, the components of the strategic planning process, and utilizing strategic planning as an effective tool in managing an organizational change.
 Completion of this course will enable students to identify the differences between critical thinking and strategic thinking, the similarities between the strategic planning process and the nursing process, and prepare and assist them in developing a strategic plan in an administrative role.
 The course is designed to include key strategies used in the development of a strategic plan, including a SWOT analysis (Strengths; Weaknesses; Opportunities; and Threats).
 Prerequisites: Admission into the MSN Program, graduate standing, and NUR 203 (may be taken concurrently).

 NUR 290 Nursing Research and Methodologies (3)

 This course constitutes an in-depth exploration of the research process and strategies.
 Discussion will surround both quantitative as well as qualitative designs with emphasis on human subjects protection.
 Students will prepare the first three chapters of their thesis project proposal.
 The project will be aimed at solving a practical or clinical problem, or meeting an educational or administrative need in a service or academic setting.
-The project may include a nursing intervention program, a change project, or an educational program that is designed in the form of a class instructional module, computer program, video tape, or nursing education evaluation tool.
+The project may include a nursing intervention program, a change project, or an educational program that is designed in the form of a class, instructional module, computer program, videotape, or nursing education evaluation tool.
 Students must obtain written facility approval prior to implementation of the thesis project.
 This seminar will provide the student with the opportunity to meet with the faculty throughout the term to discuss the progress of the thesis project and to obtain guidance from the course faculty member.
 Prerequisites: Admission into the MSN program.
-Successful completion of a mathematical statistics course or research course, NUR 201 and 203.
+Successful completion of a mathematical statistics course or research course, NUR 201, and NUR 203.